-I have adapted my maternal grandmothers never-fail, easy boiled fruit cake recipe and added Castle Chocolate Milk Stout which gives it a lovely depth of flavour.
+I have adapted my maternal grandmother’s never-fail, easy-boiled fruit cake recipe and added Castle Chocolate Milk Stout which gives it a lovely depth of flavour.
 The slight bitterness offsets this sweet cake beautifully.
-I also can’t believe how easy it is to make and is now my go-to recipe for fruit cake and will be what I make this Christmas.
+I also can’t believe how easy it is to make and it is now my go-to recipe for fruit cake and will be what I make this Christmas.

 *Cooks notes~ You can substitute the cranberries for raisins, and I like the very big seedless ones.
-If you live outside South Africa and dont have a chocolate flavoured Milk Stout available, simply add your favourite stout and add 2 teaspoons of cocoa powder.
+If you live outside South Africa and don’t have a chocolate-flavored Milk Stout available, simply add your favourite stout and add 2 teaspoons of cocoa powder.
 Or if you are wanting to keep the alcohol out, you can do as my granny did and use 1 1/2 cups of water instead.
-The fruit can be boiled the night before otherwise allow it to cool to luke warm before mixing it with the dry ingredients.
+The fruit can be boiled the night before otherwise allow it to cool to lukewarm before mixing it with the dry ingredients.

 Recipe – Castle Chocolate Milk Stout fruit cake